-The numbers that are used to describe colors could be calculated many different ways, Color management is a system to describe exactly what is meant by a numerical value.
+The numbers that are used to describe colors could be calculated in many different ways, Color management is a system to describe exactly what is meant by a numerical value.
 It enables standardization of color rendering across devices that may have very different color signatures (or very different models of rendering color).

 It’s always been important to shrink digital images down as small as possible for any given use.
-By standardizing ways to compress and expand image data, storage and transmission bandwidth are conserved.
+By standardizing ways to compress and expand image data, storage, and transmission bandwidth are conserved.

 For several decades, it’s been possible to place multiple images into a single file to create a new synthesized image.
-This allows images to be composited and also to be adjusted and re-edited.
+This allows images to be composited and also to be adjusted, and re-edited.